SebasGutHdz/PDPO/README.md

 ## Visualize trained models.

-To visualize the solutions in the section _Obstacle avoidance with mean-field interaction_ , access the notebooks folder and open visualize_density_path.ipynb.
+-To visualize the solutions in the section _Obstacle avoidance with mean-field interaction_ , access the notebooks folder and open _visualize_density_path.ipynb_.
 Find the different experiment names for the variable `exp_dir` in the _experiments_ folder.
+-To compare our solution with other methods, open the file _compare_results.ipynb_.
+The rest of the methods can also be loaded in this jupiter notebook.

+## Train a model